MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Create a database on the server

 The sample code ([Django][1] or [Flask][2]) requires a PostgreSQL database to store restaurant reviews.
-In the previous step, you created a PostgreSQL database in the PostgreSQL server you created.
+At this point, you have a PostgreSQL server and now you need to create a database on the server.

 ### [psql](#tab/create-database-psql)